Promise-Steve/hospital_appointment_management_system.ipynb/README.md

 ### 5. Multiple Appointment Processing

-A `for` loop is used to process multiple patient records, validate their information, determine their categories, and assign appointment priorities.
+A `for` loop processes multiple patient records, validates their information, determines their categories, and assigns appointment priorities.

 ### 6. Patient Registration